hongjun7/logs/_posts/2023-09-30-rust-cp-helper.md

 ---
 title: Competitive Programming with Rust
 tags: cp rust
-subtitle: A guide that introduces competitive programming with Rust and provides useful resources.
+subtitle: This post introduces competitive programming with Rust and provides useful resources.
 ---

 [Competitive Programming](https://en.wikipedia.org/wiki/Competitive_programming) demands a strong understanding of algorithms, data structures, and the ability to code swiftly.
 [Rust](https://www.rust-lang.org/), with its safety features and high-performance capabilities, is a good choice for competitive programming.